ofelcan164/API/sections/keywording.md

 Keyword/Tag Sets
 ============
-_**Note:** Keywords and tags are the same thing and the terms are interchangeable throughout this documentation._

 Keyword sets are groups of keywords that can be associated with an asset.

+_**Note:** Keywords and tags are the same thing and those terms are interchangeable throughout this documentation._

 Get Keyword Sets
 ----------------